 Dr Emma Osborne is an astrophysicist and multi-award winning science communicator, who loves to communicate complex physics topics in a way which makes them accessible to everyone.
-Emma received her PhD in theoretical astrophysics, from the University of Southampton in 2020 and is currently an Ogden Trust Outreach Fellow at the University of Bath.
+Emma received her PhD in theoretical astrophysics, from the University of Southampton in 2020 and is currently an Associate Lecturer at the University of York.

 Emma likes to engage the uninitiated, by putting science in places you wouldn't usually expect to find it.
 In her live talks, Emma breaks down the conventional lecture style of delivering a talk followed by questions, by inviting the audience to ask questions from the very beginning.
 Encouraging audience participation in this way, enables the audience to guide the content of the talk, making each performance a unique experience.
 This novel approach to science communication is becoming Emma's signature style.